 They are a mobile, functional piece of history, and you’ll enjoy your ride!
 You can combine your ride with a view of Lombard Street, a visit to Fisherman’s Wharf, or a trip to Chinatown.

 This super touristy area is packed with crowds and souvenir shops.

 It’s still worth a (short) visit during your San Francisco tour, and you can check out gems like the Musee Mecanique’s collection of antique coin-operated games.

 3. Go over the Golden Gate Bridge

 Speaking of San Francisco icons, there’s nothing more iconic than the Golden Gate Bridge.

-Rent a bike, take a tour, or just drive over it!
-On the Marin side of the bridge, you’ll find a parking lot for scenic overlooks, but beware this gets crowded!
+Rent a bike, take a tour, walk the Golden Gate Bridge, or drive over it!
+You’ll find a parking lot for scenic overlooks on the Marin side of the bridge, but beware this gets crowded!

 4. Take a tour of Alcatraz